typhoon-php/type/adr/003_bare_callable.md

 Therefore, it’s safer to treat the bare callable as **existential**: it can be stored and passed around, but **must not be called** without explicit refinement.

+## Consequences

+* Static analyzers should treat invocations of untyped callables as unsafe.

 ## Implementation Details

 * Remove `CallableDefaultT` from [`Reduced`](../src/Visitor/Reduced.php).
-* Static analyzers should treat invocations of untyped callables as unsafe.

 ## Metadata